Mesh Provisioner

 This sample can be found under samples/bluetooth/mesh_provisioner in the Zephyr tree.

-See bluetooth samples section for details on how to run the sample inside QEMU.
+See Bluetooth samples for details on how to run the sample inside QEMU.

 For other boards, build and flash the application as follows: